Constitution of North Korea: Chapter 6 – State Organization

 Section 4 describes the Standing Committee of the Supreme People's Assembly as the highest institution of state power when the Supreme People's Assembly is in recess.
-The SC-SPA consists of the Chairman of the Standing Committee, vice-chairmen of the committee and members assigned from among deputies of the Assembly and has the power to exercise legislative power, convene sessions of the Supreme People's Assembly, interpret the constitution, supervise the observance of legislative acts, organize elections, appoint or remove members of the Cabinet and judges and people's assessors of the Supreme Court, approve or nullify treaties, decide on the appointment and recall of diplomatic representatives to the Republic, institute and confer decorations, medals and honors in the name of the Republic and grant general amnesty.
+The SC-SPA consists of the Chairman of the Standing Committee, vice-chairmen of the committee, members assigned from among deputies of the Assembly, and the standing committee's secretary general.
+It has the power to exercise the national legislative power in the absence of the main Supreme People's Assembly, convene sessions of the SPA, interpret the constitution, supervise the observance of legislative acts passed either by the whole SPA or by itself, organize elections, appoint or remove members of the Cabinet and judges and people's assessors of the Supreme Court, approve or nullify treaties, refer to the President of the SAC on any decisions on the appointment and recall of diplomatic representatives to the Republic, and grant general amnesty.
 The Chairman of the Standing Committee of the SPA is tasked to receive the credentials and letters of recall of foreign diplomatic representatives to the Republic upon full consent of the office of the presidency of the SAC.

 Section 5 describes the Cabinet as the administrative and executive institutions of state power responsible for overall state management.
-It is headed by the Premier, and consists of vice-premiers, chairmen, ministers and other required members.
-It is responsible for implementing state policies, drafting the state plan for national economic development and compiling the state budget.
-The Cabinet and its composition is appointed and relieved by the SPA and/or its Standing Committee.
+It is headed by the Premier, and consists of the first vice premier, vice-premiers, chairmen, ministers and other required members.
+It is responsible for implementing state policies, drafting the state plan for national economic development and compiling the national budget.
+The Cabinet and its composition is appointed and relieved by the SPA and/or its Standing Committee, the Premier can be additionally relieved by the President of the SAC.

-Section 6 describes the local people's assemblies as the local organs of state power in provinces, municipalities, cities, district and counties and provide limited legislative power to the aformentioned especially in regards to local policies, while Section 7 describes the local people's committees as local organs of state power when the local people's assemblies are not in session and as local administrative and executive institutions of state power.
+Section 6 describes the local people's assemblies as the local organs of state power in provinces, municipalities, cities, district and counties and provide limited legislative power to the aformentioned especially in regards to local policies, while Section 7 describes the local people's committees as local organs of state power when the local people's assemblies are not in session and as local administrative and executive institutions of state power, whose leaders are assigned from within the LPAs.
+The Chairman of a regional or local LPC is appointed and relieved from his or her post by the LPAs and serves as the local chief executive of the level of administrative division of his/her supervision.

-Section 8 provides the power of investigation and prosecution to public prosecutors offices under the Supreme Public Prosecutors Office, and the judicial power to the courts under the Supreme Court.
+Section 8 provides the power of investigation and prosecution to provincial and local level public prosecutors offices under the Supreme Public Prosecutors Office, and the judicial power to the regional level courts under the Supreme Court's supervision.

 Chapter 7 – Emblem, Flag, Anthem and Capital

-Chapter 7 of the Socialist Constitution consists of four articles that designate the national symbols of North Korea.
+Chapter 7 of the Constitution consists of four articles that designate the national symbols of North Korea.

 Article 169 provides descriptions for the national emblem, while Article 170 provides descriptions for the national flag.

 Article 171 states that "Aegukka" as the national anthem.

 Article 172 states that Pyongyang is the national capital.